wp-plugins/role-scoper/readme.txt

 For an archived change log, see [http://agapetry.net/downloads/RS-readme-archive.txt](http://agapetry.net/downloads/RS-readme-archive.txt)

 == Upgrade Notice ==

+= 1.3.32 =
+Bug Fix : Filtering could not be disabled for some Custom Post Types / Taxonomies

 = 1.3.31 =
 All changes relate to Custom Post Types / Taxonomies: better compat with CPT / Taxonomy registrations; Dashboard hint on type-specific Role assignments for RS-filtered Post Types; Custom Taxonomies could not be fully disabled, so various access failures (including conflict with Edit Flow plugin)